-The CRB segment provides a broad range of risk advice, insurance brokerage and consulting services to our clients worldwide, ranging from small businesses to multinational corporations.
-The segment delivers integrated global solutions tailored to client needs and underpinned by data and analytics.
+The CRB segment provided a broad range of risk advice, insurance brokerage and consulting services to our clients worldwide, ranging from small businesses to multinational corporations.
+The segment delivered integrated global solutions tailored to client needs and underpinned by data and analytics.

-CRB generated approximately 32% of our segment revenue for the year ended December 31, 2020 and places more than \$20 billion of premiums into the insurance markets on an annual basis.
+CRB generated approximately 35% of our segment revenue for the year ended December 31, 2021 and placed more than \$25 billion of premiums into the insurance markets on an annual basis.

-CRB has eight global lines of business:
+CRB had eight global lines of business: